SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Add Brazil

 #### Brazil
- - Cannot use decision 'Annex Mexico' until the Soviet Union has beheaded the snake
+ - Cannot use decision 'Annex Mexico' until the Soviet Union has beheaded the snake (or Stalin)

 #### Hungary
  - Classified several Military High Command characters as Army/Air, that Paradox didn't bother to do for some reason